linzhi2013/MitoZ/version_2.2/README.md

 or high abundances but not selected as outputs by MitoZ.

-*These sequences, together with the sequences whose sequence ids have `_FivePCGs` suffixs in `ZZZ_mitoscaf.fa.gbf` and `ZZZ.fasta` (if any), may be useful if, for example, you want to find potential NUMTs, or want to know if there some sequences of non-target-species*.
+*These sequences, together with the sequences whose sequence ids have `_FivePCGs` suffixs in `ZZZ_mitoscaf.fa.gbf` and `ZZZ.fasta` (if any), may be useful if, for example, you want to find potential NUMTs, or want to know if there are some sequences of non-target-species*.

 <br>